-“Client satisfaction is crucial for the company’s long term success and Jessica is known for her ability to be an advocate for the client.
-Please join us in welcoming Jessica to Cash Management.” said Jennifer Blevins, Puget Sound Bank’s Cash Management Manager.
+“Client satisfaction is crucial for the company’s long-term success and Jessica is known for her ability to be an advocate for the client.
+Please join us in welcoming Jessica to cash management,” said Jennifer Blevins, Puget Sound Bank’s cash management manager.

 2011 September 29 by Richard Lester

-Reflecting our shared belief in educating the whole person through academics, social justice, and athletics, Puget Sound Bank proudly sponsored the 9th Annual Seattle University O’Brien Open.
+September 29, 2011 – Reflecting our shared belief in educating the whole person through academics, social justice, and athletics, Puget Sound Bank proudly sponsored the 9th Annual Seattle University O’Brien Open.
 The tournament was held at Redmond Ridge on September 12, 2011 with 166 golfers.
-Jim Mitchell, the president and CEO of Puget Sound Bank, is a 1971 graduate of the Albers School of Business and Economics and currently serves on that school’s board.
+Jim Mitchell, president and CEO of Puget Sound Bank, is a 1971 graduate of the Albers School of Business and Economics and currently serves on that school’s board.
 Although final totals are still pending, the event was hugely successful, with over $40,000 raised for the Redhawk men’s basketball program.

 2011 August 22 by Richard Lester